Supernova (South Korean group): 2019–present: Sungmo's departure

 On January 23, 2019, it was confirmed Sungmo would not be returning and Supernova would continue as a five-member group.

 Controversies

 Gambling scandal

 In 2020, the two oldest members of Supernova, leader Yoonhak and Sungje (both members of both main group and subunit Double Ace) were accused of illegal gambling abroad.
-The first accusation against them was on September 15, 2020, when Yoonhak and Sungje were accused by Incheon Metropolitan Police Agency of playing baccarat once or twice between 2016 to 2018 in the Philippines, in which they allegedly won 50 million won (about almost U$$ 40,000.00 dollars).
+The first accusation against them was on September 15, 2020, when Yoonhak and Sungje were accused by Incheon Metropolitan Police Agency of playing baccarat once or twice between 2016 and 2018 in the Philippines, in which they allegedly won 50 million won (almost US$40,000).
 The second charge against them was in November 2020, when they were accused of illegal online gambling in South Korea, in which according to the charge, they used third parties to act as their avatars so as not to raise suspicions of illegal betting for the South Korean authorities.